Pravind Jugnauth: Controversies

+Before 2020

+Medpoint Gate

 In 2010, the PTR-MSM-PMSD government acknowledged the need to create a specialized centre for geriatric care.
 Thus the cabinet of Ministers approved the purchase of the existing MedPoint Private Clinic which was owned by Dr. Krishnan Malhotra and Mrs Shalini Devi Jugnauth-Malhotra.
 The latter is the sister of then Minister of Finance Pravind Jugnauth and daughter of then President Sir Anerood Jugnauth.
 The objective was to convert the hospital into a specialised centre.

 On 22 July 2011 following an investigation by the Independent Commission Against Corruption (ICAC), then Minister of Health Maya Hanoomanjee was arrested by the ICAC Police and the government chief valuer was suspended from his duties.
 Pravind Jugnauth was also arrested on charges of "conflict of interest".
 This became known as the MedPoint Affair.
 On 30 June 2015 Jugnauth was found guilty under Article 13 of the Prevention Of Corruption Act 2002 (PoCA).
 He was sentenced by the Intermediate court of Mauritius for 1 year of imprisonment.
 However, he appealed to the Supreme Court of Mauritius and won his appeal.
 The prosecution appealed to the UK Privy Council which is constitutionally Mauritius' Highest Appeal Court, but the prosecution appeal was ultimately unsuccessful.

+Case of Sedition

 On 26 December 2012 Pravind Jugnauth was arrested and interrogated by Central CID on charges of sedition.
 This followed a complaint lodged by former minister Sheila Bappoo of the Labour Party after Pravind Jugnauth's revelations about the abuse of power and financial scandals involving Navin Ramgoolam's girlfriend Nandanee Soornack.
 Pravind Jugnauth's arrest was decried as being arbitrary and a form of harassment by Navin Ramgoolam, as the previous application of the anti-sedition law dated back to 1972.
 Lawyer Roshi Bhadain assisted Pravind Jugnauth in his legal defence.